Budget-Friendly Hacks For a Green Home

 This is especially crucial for kitchen appliances like rice cookers, induction stoves, microwaves and kettles.

 Yes, they may not be switched on or in use, but merely being plugged into a socket uses up electricity.
 You’ll be amazed to see how much money you can spare on your next electricity charge.

 Product-wise, if you’re in the market for upgrades, go green on everything.

-The Energy Star symbol is a wonderful sign of an item’s eco-friendliness, but you should always do your research before going out to shop.
+The Energy Star symbol is a wonderful sign of an item’s eco-friendliness having flowers, but you should always do your research before going out to shop.
 Small things such as upgrading your garage door makes a big difference!